MuhammadGhulamAbbas/CI-Project/README.md

 * **Ant Colony Optimization (ACO)**
 * **Genetic Programming (GP)**

-Each method will be benchmarked against the **Mean Shift** algorithm and ground truth masks to evaluate segmentation accuracy and robustness.
+Each method will be benchmarked against the **Mean Shift** algorithm and ground truth.
 ### 📋 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.